 ‘Looking’ Around’ is an instant departure from the previous sorrowfulness, with ERASURE-esque, almost Euro trance beats and Love Parade elements, all that canvassing that superb vocal.
 Vince Clarke wouldn’t be ashamed to sign his name under that one!

 The instrumental ‘Driven Away’ momentarily brings the fast tempo to a halt with ‘Fire In My Blood’ returning to the topic in mind, and that is a proficient extravaganza of synth; another dance gem with efficient electronica and haunting vocal.
-‘Living In Sin’ sounds like a perfectly camp club outing, similarities ranging between VOGON POETRY and ERASURE, concocted with a dash of quirkiness and a spoonful of decadence.
+‘Living In Sin’ sounds like a perfectly camp club outing, with similarities to ERASURE, concocted with a dash of quirkiness and a spoonful of decadence.